NoComplyDev/CRTAP/README.md

 - *Total Videos:* 698 (TBD - I’m still on the edge about one particular episode)
 - *Runtime:* 84 Days

 *Core Exandria:* A playlist in broadcast order, containing only gameplay directly related to the main story as defined by Matt Mercer.
 Includes all 3 main campaigns, all Exandria Unlimited mini-campaigns, Wildemount Wildlings, any main story related one-shots and 3 crucial lore primers.
-Does not include discussion shows or any semi/quasi-canonical episodes.
+Does not include discussion shows, any semi/quasi-canonical episodes, or The Re-Slayer's Take.

 - *Total Videos:* 413
 - *Runtime: 69* Days